soulwing/fluent-jdbc/README.md

   will be extracted, we but we can also specify a column by label or index
 * Line 12 -- Executing an update returns the number of affected rows

-In addition to the features shown in the demo, `SQLTemplate` provides support for calling stored procedures and handling returned values and result sets -- see [Calling Stored Procedures] for details.
+In addition to the features shown in the demo, Fluent JDBC provides support for calling stored procedures and handling returned values and result sets -- see [Calling Stored Procedures] (#calling-stored-procedures) for details.

 ### JDBC Exception Handling